papattrams-web/Code-X-Sprint-3/README.md

 - Admin dashboard with analytics
 - Product reviews and ratings

-## License

-This project is part of Code-X Sprint 3.

-## Author
+## Authors

-Developed as part of Code-X Sprint 3 project.
+Developed as part of  CodeX Team Project.

 ---

-**Note**: This is a development project.
-For production use, ensure proper security measures, error handling, and database optimization are implemented.
+**Note**: This is a small scale project.
+For production use, ensure proper security measures, error handling, and database optimization would be implemented.